p0w3rsh3ll/NetCease/README.md

 ## Issues
  * Version 1.0.0 had a -Whatif parameter after the Set-ItemProperty that was preventing to really set the hardened permissions
+ * Version 1.0.1 had the wrong catalog file published to the PowerShell gallery

 <a name="Todo"/>